Early Years Foundation Stage (EYFS)

 A Typical Day

-Activities: art & craft, small world play, sensory box, science box, maths table, construction, mark-making, ICT, physical, home corner/role play, table top games, book/quiet corner, group activities, cooking.
+To include: art & craft, small world play, sensory play, mark-making, ICT, physical activities, role play, home corner, table top games, sand & water play, book/quiet corner, group actives.

 To include activities as before